jhorology/nks-presets-collection/README.md

 ```

 ### Configuration
-Modify configuration section of `gulpfile.coffee` to suit your environment.
+Modify configuration file `config.coffee` and configuration section of each plugin's task file 'tasks/*.coffee' to suit your environment.

 ### Workflows